phopper-pivotal/install-isolation-segments/README.md

 Now that the isolation segments tile has been applied to the environment we can now begin to setup the necessary segments, assign them to org and spaces and then push an application to the newly created isolation segment.

 ### Create an isolation segment
 The name of the isolation segment **must** be the name we assigned to the tile above.
 Otherwise you will get a `NoCompatibleCell` error when pushing an application.
+In this example we will call our isolation segment `is-test`, please replace for your environment.

-Please verify the version of CF CLI before proceeding, otherwise we will get errors that `... is not a registered command`.
+**Please verify the version of CF CLI before proceeding, otherwise we will get errors that `... is not a registered command`.**

 ```sh
 $ cf create-isolation-segment is-test